 In Four Walls we placed eye catching pieces in the window in order to attract an audience and placed easels at different heights.
 It was useful to have pieces at different price points and in different materials in order to engage different audiences.

 Customer flow around a room is fascinating.
-People quite often move towards the right on entering a space but any obstacles will play a part in the flow of traffic.
-Any obstacles will also effect flow – at the preview night it was the Prosecco and pork pies which drove everyone to the top end of the space!
+People usually head right on entering a space, so it is useful to think about customer journey and where they will end up.
+Any obstacles will affect flow – at the preview night it was the Prosecco and pork pies which drove everyone to the top end of the space!

 As well as retailers I’ve work with museums and galleries designing exhibition brochures, posters and marketing material.

-Customers engage meaningfully with your product if they are also having a good time.
+Customers engage meaningfully with your product if they are also having a good time!
+This is true whether you are directing them through social media content, websites or retail space.